-3) Based on our review, nothing has come to our attention that causes us to believe that the accompanying Consolidated Interim Financial Information is not prepared, in all material respects, in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 (as amended).
+4) Based on our review, nothing has come to our attention that causes us to believe that the accompanying consolidated interim financial information does not give a true and fair view of the results of operations for the three month period then ended in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 (as amended).

-Other matters
+Other matter

-- 4) We did not review the financial information of three subsidiaries included in the consolidated interim financial information, whose financial information reflect total revenues (after eliminating intra group transactions) of ₹304.28 million for the quarter ended 30 June 2015.
-These financial information have been reviewed by other auditors whose review reports have been furnished to us by the management, and our review opinion on the consolidated interim financial information of the Group for the quarter then ended to the extent they relate to the financial information not reviewed by us as stated in this paragraph is based solely on the review reports of the other auditors.
-Our opinion is not qualified in respect of this matter. - 5) We did not review the financial information of four subsidiaries included in the consolidated interim financial information, whose financial information reflect total revenues (after eliminating intra-group transactions) of ₹6.28 million for the quarter ended 30 June 2015.
-This financial information is unaudited/unreviewed and has been furnished to us by the Management and our opinion on the consolidated interim financial information, in so far as it relates to the amounts included in respect of these subsidiaries is based solely on such unaudited/unreviewed financial information.
+- 5) We did not review the financial information of three subsidiaries included in the consolidated financial information, whose financial information reflect total revenues (after eliminating intra group transactions) of Rs.
+304.28 million for the quarter ended 30 June 2015.
+These financial information have been reviewed by other auditors whose review reports have been furnished to us by the management, and our review opinion on the consolidated financial information of the Group for the quarter then ended to the extent they relate to the financial information not reviewed by us as stated in this paragraph is based solely on the review reports of the other auditors.
+Our opinion is not qualified in respect of this matter. - 6) We did not review the financial information of two subsidiaries included in the consolidated financial information, whose financial information reflect total revenues (after eliminating intra-group transactions) of Rs.
+6.28 million for the quarter ended 30 June 2015.
+This financial information is unaudited/unreviewed and has been furnished to us by the Management and our opinion on the consolidated financial information, in so far as it relates to the amounts included in respect of these subsidiaries is based solely on such unaudited/unreviewed financial information.
 In our opinion and according to the information and explanations given to us by the Management, this financial information is not material to the Group.
-Our opinion is not qualified in respect of this matter. - 6) Our report is intended only for the use of the Company's management and for inclusion in the placement documents in connection with the Issue of the Company.
+Our opinion is not qualified in respect of this matter.